ShipMates/shipmates.github.io/README.md

 ### The need

 Ever tried to buy something online only to realise that the shipping fee is the same or sometimes double the price of your product?
-If yes, then YOU ARE IN FOR A TREAT! :grinning:
+If yes, then YOU ARE IN FOR A TREAT!

 ### Value Proposition